 - VENUE ACCESSIBILITY

 - OWNER AND TRAINER INFO

-There are two types of tickets at Cartmel: Paddock Enclosure and Course Enclosure.
+There are two types of general admission tickets at Cartmel: Paddock Enclosure and Course Enclosure.

 A description of each enclosure is given below to help you make your ticket choice.
 Tickets for each race day can be purchased upon arrival at the racecourse.
 However, we strongly encourage you to purchase tickets in advance.

 The Paddock Enclosure contains the Grandstand and Paddock, Parade Ring/Winners Enclosure, Marquee Village and the Louis Roederer Restaurant.
 The main racecourse office is also located in this Enclosure.
 Holders of a Paddock Enclosure ticket can move freely over to the Course Enclosure at the track crossing point.
 Crossing is not permitted while horses are on the course.